 Either way, I still rock a good polka dot.

-Also, for a REAL cipher on autistic women, read this article on how Women with autism Hide Complex Problems with Masking.
+For a REAL cipher on autistic women, read this article on how Women with autism Hide Complex Problems with Masking.
 Yes, they use person first language but they also admit right away that it’s just a style choice.
 It’s still a great article, with great information.